 Before updating Citrix Workspace app, verify the current version of the Citrix Workspace app installed in your system.
 For more information see, Verify the version of the Citrix Workspace app section.

-To update from Citrix Receiver to Citrix Workspace app, download and install the latest Citrix Workspace app from Citrix Downloads.
+To update to a newer version of the Citrix Workspace app, download and install the latest Citrix Workspace app from Citrix Downloads.
+For installation procedure, you can follow the steps mentioned at the following installation section: